kdallas/Match-Scheduler/README.md

 $$

 # How to Run
-- Ensure CLI PHP and Composer is installed.
+- Ensure command line PHP (v8.4 recommended) and Composer is installed.
-- Install the dependencies with Composer:
+- Install the library dependencies with Composer:

 ```
 composer install